JeffGe911/Data-analysis-for-Formula-1-Race-Performance-/README.md

 ```

 ## Summary of Results
-The analysis shows that pit stop times vary significantly between teams, with top teams averaging 22-23 seconds.
+The analysis results that pit stop times vary significantly between teams, with top teams averaging 22-23 seconds.
 Driver consistency (measured by lap variance) also differs across the grid.
 Starting grid position has a strong influence on final results, though about 30% of drivers gain or lose 3+ positions during races.

 ## How to Run